marikapop/CodeReproducibility/pages/lessons/lessons.md

 Each lessons is maintained by a dedicated team that involves team leader(s) and team members.

-{% include section-navigation-tiles.html type="lessons" search=true %}
+{% include section-navigation-tiles.html type="lessons" affiliations=true search=true %}